 Colgate conducts four (4) fire evacuation drills per calendar year in each on-campus student residential facility.
-The fire evacuation drills are conducted by the Campus Safety, Environmental Health and Safety, and Emergency Management Departments in accordance with state and local fire codes.
+The fire evacuation drills are conducted by the Campus Safety Department, the Office of Environmental Health and Safety, and the Office of Emergency Management in accordance with state and local fire codes.
 The fire evacuation drills are unannounced and conducted by activating each individual fire alarm system in each on-campus student housing facility.
 Two (2) of the fire evacuation drills are conducted during the daytime and two (2) of the fire evacuation drills are conducted in the evening/night.
 Fire drills are intended to orient the residents of the building with fire evacuation procedures and emergency exit locations.
 Students must comply with fire alarms and evacuate when the alarm sounds.
 Failure to do so may result in disciplinary action.